Charlie and the Great Glass Elevator: Plot

-Charlie and his family board the flying Great Glass Elevator to return to the chocolate factory now that Willy Wonka has rewarded Charlie with its ownership.
-When Wonka attempts to bring the Elevator high enough to punch back into the factory, it accidentally goes into orbit.
-Wonka docks them instead at the empty Space Hotel "U.S.A.", which is coincidentally nearby.
+Charlie Bucket and his family board the flying Great Glass Elevator to return to Willy Wonka's chocolate factory with Charlie as Wonka's heir.
+As Wonka races the elevator upward so that he can drive it back down through the factory roof, a distraction causes him to overshoot his mark and enter orbit.
+The elevator approaches the newly constructed American space hotel and docks at it.

-This action causes baffled officials back on Earth, including President Lancelot R. Gilligrass, to accuse the group of being foreign enemies.
-Wonka tricks them by loudly singing gibberish, pretending to be an alien, but is interrupted by the discovery that the hotel contains actual dangerous, shape-changing aliens known as Vermicious Knids.
-The band escapes back into orbit in the Elevator, only to be pursued by a Knid, which sustains a bruise on its backside following a backfired attempt to break open the Elevator.
+US government officials are alarmed by the intrusion and notify the scatterbrained President Gilligrass, who accuses the group of being foreign enemies.
+Wonka poses as an alien and sings gibberish until he is interrupted by the arrival of Vermicious Knids, dangerous shape-shifting aliens that have infested the hotel.
+The group escapes back into the elevator and disembarks with a Knid in pursuit.
+The Knid rams the elevator but merely gets a bruise.

-Once they leave, the President allows the Commuter Capsule carrying astronauts and Space Hotel staff to dock with the Space Hotel.
-Upon entry, the Knids devour several staff members, prompting an immediate evacuation, only for the Knids to attack the Commuter Capsule and cripple it to the point of being stranded in orbit.
-The Elevator, having circled around the Earth, braves the swarm of Vermicious Knids to tow the damaged Capsule out of danger.
-During a last attempt by the Knids to tow the craft away themselves, they are incinerated by entry into Earth's atmosphere.
-The Elevator crew releases the Commuter Capsule and crashes through Wonka's factory roof.
-Upon landing, Wonka is greeted warmly by the Oompa-Loompas who were concerned about his prolonged absence from the factory.
+Once they leave, the president allows a commuter capsule carrying astronauts and hotel staff to dock with the hotel.
+Several passengers are devoured by Knids before the rest can evacuate.
+The Knids attack the fleeing capsule and disable it.
+The elevator, having circled around the Earth, braves the swarm of Knids and tows the damaged capsule out of danger.
+The Knids make a final attempt to retrieve the capsule before burning up in the atmosphere.
+Wonka releases the capsule and then crashes the elevator into his factory.
+Upon landing, Wonka is greeted warmly by the Oompa-Loompas who were concerned about his prolonged absence.

-Back in the factory, Charlie's three bedridden grandparents George, Georgina, and Josephine refuse to budge.
-Wonka offers them rejuvenation pills called "Wonka-Vite", but they overdose resulting in George and Josephine becoming babies and Georgina vanishing, having become -2 years old.
+Charlie's three bedridden grandparents George, Georgina, and Josephine refuse to get up and see the factory.
+Wonka offers them rejuvenation pills called "Wonka-Vite", but they overdose resulting in George and Josephine becoming babies and Georgina vanishing, having become –2 years old.
 Charlie and Wonka ride the Elevator to "Minusland" to find her and Wonka sprays her with the opposite of Wonka-Vite – "Vita-Wonk" – to age her again.
 Upon returning, they discover that Georgina is now 358 years old.
 Wonka gives her another calculated dose of Wonka-Vite to return her to normal, then gives each of the babies enough Vita-Wonk to restore them too.
+After the ordeal they are more determined than ever to stay in bed.

-Immediately afterwards, Wonka gets a letter from President Gilligrass, thanking everyone for their heroic efforts and inviting them to the White House, as well as to cater the event.
-The group celebrates, and the prospect is enough to finally bring the three grandparents out of bed to join in, with Wonka promising to buy them clothes on the way to the White House.
+A letter arrives from President Gilligrass, thanking them for rescuing the capsule and inviting them to the White House.
+The grandparents, thrilled by the invitation, jump out of bed and they all dance to a waiting helicopter.